maarten-pennings/303WIFILC01/4-display/readme.md

  - For displaying content there is a _data_ register per digit.

- - The data registers (this is overly verbose in the datasheet) for digits 1 to 4 are at address 0x68, 0x6A, 0x6C and ox6E.
+ - The data registers (this is overly verbose in the datasheet) for digits 1 to 4 are at address 0x68, 0x6A, 0x6C and 0x6E.

    ![data](TM1650-data.png)

    This table does show an important property, namely that bits 0, 1, 2, 3, 4, 5, 6, and 7
-   map to segments A, B, C, D, E, F, G, respectively P.
+   map to segments A, B, C, D, E, F, G, respectively P - as one would expect.

-   In blue I have added what they map to in our 303WIFILC01 board as we learned in the previous section.
+   But our board is wired in different way.
+The blue labels in the header show where the bits map to in the 303WIFILC01 board.

- - To write a `0` to the display, we need to power segments A, B, C, D, E, and F, so that is (blue) bits 0b1111_1100 or 0xF3:
+ - To write a `0` digit to the display, we need to power segments A, B, C, D, E, and F, so that is the (blue) bits 0b1111_1100 or 0xF3:

    ```C++
    Wire.beginTransmission(0x34); // register 0x68